 Careers in data science often offer salaries that are much higher than the national average.
 As the table below indicates, data scientists can earn well over $100,000 per year, depending on their experience.
 According to the BLS, data scientists and professionals in mathematical science occupations earn a mean annual salary of $100,560.
 Exact salaries vary depending on a worker's employer, industry, location, education, and experience.

-Skills Gained in a Data Science Program
+Skills Gained With a Data Science Degree

-Data science degree programs focus on research and analysis that convert raw data into useful, actionable information.
-The list below outlines five major skill sets gained through a data science curriculum.Compare similar bootcamp programs
+Data science programs focus on research and analysis, teaching students to convert raw data into useful, actionable information.
+The list below outlines five major skills gained through a data science curriculum.

 - Statistical Analysis

-- The cornerstone of data science, statistical analysis is the process of evaluating data to find underlying meaning.
+The cornerstone of data science, statistical analysis is the process of evaluating data to find underlying meaning.
 Students learn to calculate cohesiveness in data, summarize findings, and present information as data sets.
-At the advanced levels, learners delve into Bayesian analysis, linear regression, and data classification.
+At advanced levels, learners delve into Bayesian analysis, linear regression, and data classification.